Postgraduate Researchers’ Rights Charter

 Recognize all postgraduate researchers (PhDs and postgraduates doing master by research) engaged in research at Irish higher education and research system as employees with employee status, contracts of employment, and collective bargaining rights under the Irish Law.
 Contracts should include adequate and equitable social security provisions such as sickness and parental benefits, protective leave, maternity and paternity leave, contract extension under extenuating conditions, and pension rights.

 European Charter for Researchers recommends the recognition of researchers as professionals from all levels (e.g., employee, postgraduate student, doctoral candidate, postdoctoral fellow etc.).
-Irish higher education institutions and organizations have signed and endorsed the Charter but none of them recognizes postgraduate researchers as research professionals.
+Irish higher education institutions and organisations have signed and endorsed the Charter but none of them recognizes postgraduate researchers as research professionals.
 Postgraduate research candidates are working on an equal basis [to other staff] and should therefore also have equal working conditions.
 Doctoral researchers should be considered junior research and teaching staff who contribute to the creation of new knowledge.

 The recognition of PhDs as early-career researchers is also consistent with the EUA Council for Doctoral Education (EUA-CDE)’s Vision for the Future of Doctoral Education in Europe which recommends that “The work of doctoral candidates should be appropriately rewarded.”
 CSO (Central Statistics Office Ireland) also uses the Frascati Manual 2015 definition of the researchers as ‘professionals engaged in the conception or creation of new knowledge.
 They conduct research and improve or develop concepts, theories, models, techniques instrumentation, software, or operational methods.’
 By function, PhD researchers meet the same criteria.